MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/Device.md

 ---
-title: Device - Common Data Model | Microsoft Docs
+title: Device in automotive - Common Data Model | Microsoft Docs
 description: Physical piece of equipment of considerable value such as a vehicle or a device such as an excavator, that can be tracked through its entire life cycle of trade, ownership and service and may be related to one or more customers over time.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Device
+# Device in automotive

 Physical piece of equipment of considerable value such as a vehicle or a device such as an excavator, that can be tracked through its entire life cycle of trade, ownership and service and may be related to one or more customers over time.